ashertarno/vertx-memcached/README.md

 }
 </code>
 </pre>
-- `status` - Get the addresses of available and unavailable servers
+- `status` - Get the addresses of available and unavailable servers **! this command supported only as a synchronous blocking api !**
 <pre>
 <code>
 {